yeniel/CabifyMobileChallenge/README.md

 ### Data Layer

-#### Channel List and Live Program
+#### Repositories
-I implemented the **repository pattern** for channel list request and live program request.
+I implemented the **repository pattern** for products and order requests.
 The repository pattern is good to manage collection of items.
-For currentTime I used a service.

-The concrete implementation of the api client is based in `URLSession`.
-I only implemented one data source which is the api data source.
+For products, I only implemented one data source which is the api data source.
 But this design pattern let the code prepared to implement a cache system.
 The concrete implementation of this local data source could be based on `CoreData` or *Realm*.
 The cache logic have to be added in the repository class and this logic will decide how and when  each data source is used.
 The expiry of the cache could be received from the backend and also will managed in the repository class.
 In my opinion a memory data source is not needed.
 It can be managed directly in the repository.

-#### Current Time
-I implemented a service (`ClockService`) to get the `currentTime` from the backend.
-I separated then from the channel list to separate responsabilities.
-In the future maybe the `currentTime` could be retrieved in a separated request.
+In the order repository I added a local data source as an example of persistence data source.
+I used `UserDefaults` as the concrete implementation but should be `CoreData` for more complex data.

+The concrete implementation of the api client is based in `URLSession`.

 #### Dtos
-I used data transfer object to parse the json from the request using the `Codable` protocol
+I used data transfer object to parse the json of the api responses using the `Codable` protocol

 #### Dto Mapper
-I implemented a mapper to map the dtos to domain models
+A mapper to map the dtos to domain models

 ### Domain Layer
 #### Models
 Core models of the business.

-I designed the *live program* model separated from the *program* model.
-Then a *program* could be a *live program* or a VOD program (recorded one eg. La Resistencia).
-The relation is with **composition** instead of **inheritance**
+#### Discount Strategy
+To modelize the discounts I chose the *Strategy* pattern.
+I identify two kind of discounts from the current specifications, pack and bulk discount.
+These discounts models are generics.
+If we want to and a new discount, for example 3x2 for Mugs, we have just to add a new `PackDiscount` to the list of discounts.
+An imporovement, could be get the parameters to configure the discounts from backend.
+We could implement a discount repository to get the list of discounts

+#### Pack Discount
+The pack discount has the pack quantity and the paid quantity, in a 2x1 pack discount the pack quantity is 2 and the paid quantity is 1.

+#### Bulk Discount
+The bulk discount has a minimum quantity and the discount percentage, in the current specifications the min quantity is 3 and the percentage is 5%

+#### Errors

-The model `TelefonicaError` is used through all the app to map the errors to a business error.
+The model `CabifyError` is used through all the app to map the errors to a business error.

 #### Use Cases
-I used use cases to add the business logic.
-I assumed that the following restriction "only show details of 24677 program" was a business rule.
-Maybe it is not, but I used it to show how the use cases work.
+I used use cases to add the business logic, for example, the use case to get the discounts of an order item.
 Also, use cases helps me to **deacoplate** the layers.
 The comunication between the presentation layer and data layer is made throught the use cases (I don't have any repository in viewmodels)

 ### Presentation
 I implemented the **MVVM pattern**.
 The views are in **SwiftUI** and I used **Combine** through all the app for asynch process.